WangYuHang-WYH/AlchemBERT/README.md

   pymatgen| 2024.11.13

 # Usage
+1. download **bert-base-cased** on HuggingFace Web
+2. download IS2RE datasets
-1. Run load_md_data.py to exchange Structures to the input_ids and attention_mask of bert
+3. Run load_md_data.py to exchange Structures to the input_ids and attention_mask of bert
-2. Train and predict
+4. Train and predict